3 minute read

 Imagine you have a reliable statistical estimate, $\hat \theta$, of a true population parameter, $\theta$.
 You also know the variance of this estimate, $Var(\hat \theta)$.

-Now, suppose your real interest lies in a transformed version of $\hat \theta$, represented by a non-linear function $g(\hat \theta)$ (e.g., $g(\hat \theta)=\log(\hat \theta)$ or $g(\hat \theta)=\theta^2$).
-Calculating the exact variance, $Var(g(\hat \theta))$, is often analytically impossible or very difficult due to the non-linear nature of $g$.
+The Problem: Now, suppose your real interest lies in a transformed version of $\hat \theta$, represented by a non-linear function $g(\hat \theta)$ (e.g., $g(\hat \theta)=\log(\hat \theta)$ or $g(\hat \theta)=\theta^2$).
+Calculating the exact variance, $Var(g(\hat \theta))$, is often analytically impossible because non-linear functions warp distributions.

 \[g(\hat \theta) \approx g(\theta) + g'(\theta) (\hat \theta−\theta)\]